tonsky/tonsky.github.io/_posts/2023-04-26-humble-state.md

 Again, maybe it’s not a problem if each component would be a macro that evaluates its children separately from itself, but still tricky to think about.

 Think of it this way: some data flows from top to bottom, defining which components should be created.
 Then changes flow from leaves back to top.
 Sometimes change in a signal might invalidate both a leaf and its parent, and that parent might decide not to re-create said leaf!
-Sounds like a recipe for disaster.
+This could lead to some unnecessary evaluations if not handled properly.

 ## Component persistence

 One more example:

 ```
+(ui/dynamic _ [has-errors? (boolean @*errors)]
-(if @*errors
+  (if has-errors?
     (ui/border 0xFF0000
       (ui/text-field @*state))
     (ui/border 0xCCCCCC
-    (ui/text-field @*state)))
+      (ui/text-field @*state))))
 ```

-Should these two text fields be different or the same?
+Should these two text fields be different _objects_ or the same?
 I mean, in our example we want them to be the same, but by construction, they are different _object instances_.

 In React they will be the same, because React only cares about what you return and reconciles values, ignoring e.g. positional information or object instances.

 But then, we can trick React, too, to re-create text field:

 ```
+(ui/dynamic _ [has-errors? (boolean @*errors)]
-(if @*errors
+  (if has-errors?
     (ui/border 0xFF0000
       (ui/text-field @*state))
-  (ui/text-field @*state))
+    (ui/text-field @*state)))
 ```

 Now, because the return structure is different, React will drop the previous instance of the text field and create a new one, even if we don’t want it.
 It’ll drop the state, too.
 If I understand this correctly, even keys wouldn’t help us in this case (Flutter seems to have `GlobalKey` for cases like this, though).